carlossolis2706/Tech-Writer-Portfolio/README.md

-# Carlos Tech Writing Portfolio.
+# Carlos Solis Tech Writing Portfolio.

 ## 👩🏻‍💻 About me
 Thank you for your interest and for taking the time to review my technical writing portfolio.